nextest-rs/nextest/site/src/book/setup-scripts.md

 ## Setting up rules

 In configuration, you can create rules for when to use scripts on a per-profile basis.
 This is done via the `profile.<profile-name>.scripts` array.
 For example, you can set up a script that generates a database if tests from the `db-tests` package, or any packages that depend on it, are run.
-(This uses the `rdeps` [filter expression](filter-expressions.md) predicate):

 ```toml
 [[profile.default.scripts]]
 filter = 'rdeps(db-tests)'
 setup = 'db-generate'
 ```

+(This example uses the `rdeps` [filter expression](filter-expressions.md) predicate.)

 Setup scripts can also filter based on platform, using the rules listed in [Specifying platforms](specifying-platforms.md):